 About The Book of Mormon

 This rowdy Broadway musical satirizes the innocent quest of two young missionaries from the Church of Jesus Christ of Latter Day Saints.
-The Book of Mormon won nine Tony Awards, including Best New Musical and Best Featured Actress in a Musical for star Nikki M. James.
+The Book of Mormon won nine Tony Awards.
 New York Time’s theater critic Ben Brantley called it, "the best musical of this century."
 Entertainment Weekly described the show as "hilarious and humane, funny and obscene, uncompromising in production standards and unafraid of just about anything."

 The Book of Mormon, currently at the Eugene O'Neill Theater in Midtown, focuses on two young missionary school graduates in receipt of their first assignment: Spend two years spreading the good word about Mormonism… in war-torn Uganda.
 Elder Price, a devout follower of his faith, is an excellent student quite set in his ways.
 Elder Cunningham, on the other hand, is awkward and clumsy, the very epitome of a nerd trying unsuccessfully to fit in.
 While Elder Cunningham is thrilled to be paired with such a popular and knowledgeable missionary, Elder Price is devastated to learn that he will be spending the next two years with the overweight and embarrassing Elder Cunningham.
 Both men are quite surprised to learn that Uganda is not the hospitable and cheerful country they had expected, but a land riddled with violence, poverty and AIDS.
 Cultures clash, religious ideology is spun on its head and chances are very high that you'll laugh until your sides ache, despite the political incorrectness of it all.